sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Rendering.md

 ## `ShouldRender` Method

-The `ShouldRender` method of the `ComponentBase` class returns a flag to indicate whether the component should render.
+The `ShouldRender` method of the `ComponentBase` class determines whether a component should re-render based on changes in its state or parameters.
 <br>